rcook/pansite/README.md

 The cached content files are currently built using [Shake][shake] using rules generated from the `.pansite.yaml` file.
 Thus, the app itself defines how to build the cached content files using a simple declarative format.
 There is a silly test site defined under `_app`, specifically in [`_app/.pansite.yaml`][app-example] that demonstrates the idea.
 I do not want to allow the app's content itself to provide a Shake build script since I do not want to allow the user-provided content to run arbitrary commands on my server.
 Instead, the simple declarative rules in `.pansite.yaml` constrain what the build system can do while still keeping it useful.

-Currently this prototype demonstrates the use of a single build tool, namely [Pandoc][pandoc-hackage].
+Currently this prototype demonstrates the use of a single build tool, namely Pandoc.
 I intend to refactor the code to make it straightforward to specify additional build tools: some will be embedded directly, like Pandoc, others can use the Shake's [`cmd`][cmd-hackage] function to invoke external processes.

 Build tools currently supported: